What Is Sky Q? + How Does It Work?

 If the recording capabilities of your Sky+ HD box made you feel constrained, you’ll probably be more satisfied with what the Sky Q box has to offer.
 You’ll likely also appreciate using the new touch remote to navigate the revised UI.

-It’s never been easier to stream music and shows from your favourite video and music streaming services including Netflix, as previously mentioned, as well as Amazon Prime Video, BBC iPlayer, All4, ITV Hub, YouTube and Spotify.
+It’s never been easier to stream music and shows from your favorite video and music streaming services including Netflix, as previously mentioned, as well as Amazon Prime Video, BBC iPlayer, All4, ITV Hub, YouTube, and Spotify.

+Sky Q offers the most features, the best recording abilities, and the best overall Sky experience right now.
+It supports 4K, comes with myriad packages, and is simple to use and setup.

 How Does Sky Q Differ From Sky+ HD?